Using Facebook’s Certificate Transparency Tool to detect phishing

 Milestone 1: Creating the Webhook Facebook App

-1. Before using Facebook’s APIs, we’ll need a Facebook account.
+- Before using Facebook’s APIs, we’ll need a Facebook account.
 If you do not already have one, you must create an account and log in to proceed.

-2. Head to Facebook’s developer site and select My Apps –> Add New App.
+.
 You’ll be prompted for App ID info including an app name and contact email.
-Just fill these out with whatever seems right to you.
-Creating a new Facebook app
+Just fill these out with whatever seems right to you. - You’ll be redirected to the Facebook App dashboard.
+On the left side of the page,

-4. Click Subscribe to this object.
+.
 You’ll be prompted for a Callback URL (ie., what Facebook will post alert information to) as well as a security token.
 Since we don’t have this information now, let’s leave this page be and head to the next milestone.

 Milestone 2: Setting up our API gateway and Lambda Function